buehler/dotnet-operator-sdk/docs/controllers.md

             return ResourceControllerResult.RequeueEvent(TimeSpan.FromSeconds(15));
         }

         // 4.
-Update the entity status
-        entity.Status.LastUpdated = DateTime.UtcNow;
+Update the entity's status subresource entity.Status.LastUpdated = DateTime.UtcNow;
         try
         {
-            // Use the client to update the status subresource await _client.UpdateStatus(entity);
+            // Use the UpdateStatus method to specifically update the status.
+            // This avoids potential conflicts if only the status changed. await _client.UpdateStatus(entity);
             _logger.LogInformation($"Updated status for {entity.Name}.");
         }